Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

 passing values between them.

 For this tutorial, our ``gen_f`` will produce uniform randomly-sampled values, and our ``sim_f`` will be simply tasked with finding the sine of each.
-We will allow libEnsemble to use the default allocation function.
-By default, all generated and simulated values alongside other parameters are stored in ``H``, the History array.
+By default, we don't need to specify a new allocation function.
+All generated and simulated values alongside other parameters are stored in ``H``, the History array.

 Getting started